datatags/CommandMineRewards/README.md

 # CommandMineRewards
-CommandMineRewards is a plugin originally developed for natkemon on SpigotMC.org by AlanZ.
+CommandMineRewards is a plugin on SpigotMC.org.
 Info page at:  https://www.spigotmc.org/resources/commandminerewards.27316/